Settlement Patterns and Land Distribution Sample Clauses

 Related to Settlement Patterns and Land Distribution

-• In-Kind Distributions Subject to Section 00-00-000 of the Act, the Company may make in-kind distributions of the Company assets.
-The Member must record such an in-kind distribution in the Company's books.
-The fair market value of the property must be determined before the distribution is made.
-The Member’s capital account shall be adjusted to reflect the value of the in-kind distribution.
+• IN-KIND DISTRIBUTIONS Subject to Section 00-00-000 of the Act, the Company may make in-kind distributions of the Company assets, provided the Members unanimously agree and such agreement is in writing.
+The fair market value of the property must be determined and agreed upon by the Members before the distribution is made.
+The receiving Member’s capital account shall be adjusted to reflect the value of the in-kind distribution.

 • Allocations and Distributions The LLC's profits and losses shall be allocated to the Member.
 At the time determined by a majority of the Managers, the Managers may cause the LLC to distribute to the Member any cash held by it which is neither reasonably necessary for the operation of the LLC nor the performance of its contractual obligations, nor which is in violation of Sections 18-607 or 18-804 of the Act or any contractual agreement binding on the LLC.